Magic Circle – How & Why it Works

 You can see that I’ve broken this magic circle into 3 different colors and I’ve done this because I want you to not only know how to make a crochet magic circle, but also why this works.

 Finally, you’ll see yarn that has a green overlay.
 This yarn is your working yarn.
 Both the long strand of the working yarn plus the loop are colored green.
-This is because you can pull and work on both of these loops without losing your circle.
+This is because you can pull and work with both the yarn and this loop without losing your circle.

 Interesting, right?
 You can see now what I mean by “one big slip knot”.
 If you hooked your yarn back into that green working yarn and pulled the yellow tail tight, you’d have a slip knot.